robynroby/robynroby/README.md

 - 👋 Hi, I’m Robinson Mwaura
 - 👀 I’m a full-stack developer
 - 📫 How to reach me is via email: robinsonmwaura254@gmail.com
-- - 🌱 I’m currently a Frontend developer using React.
+- 🌱 I’m currently a Frontend developer using React.

 <!---
 robynroby/robynroby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-<h3 align="center">A passionate frontend developer from Kenya</h3>
+<h3 align="center">A passionate software developer from Kenya</h3>

 <p align="left">
 </p>